ceph/ceph-deploy/docs/source/index.rst

     ceph-deploy gatherkeys MONHOST

-At this point you can skip the steps below that create a new cluster (you already have one) and optionally skip instalation and/or monitor creation, depending on what you are trying to accomplish.
+At this point you can skip the steps below that create a new cluster (you already have one) and optionally skip installation and/or monitor creation, depending on what you are trying to accomplish.